 The swimming pool is on Deck 11, which also homes the Oceans Gym and Champneys Spa.
 The wellness complex also includes a Finnish Sauna (with floor-ceiling windows), full-service Thermal Suite, treatment suites (with showers and mini saunas), spa cabanas (on ship's adults-only Veranda Deck).

-- The Lounge (Deck 6) has a colour-changing bar, ring-shaped seats and hot-pink piano.
+- The Lounge (Deck 6) has a color-changing bar, ring-shaped seats, and hot-pink piano.

 - Bar 53 (Deck 5) is a bar situated next to Latitude 53, perfectly placed for pre-dinner drinks.

 - "Bar at The Mediterranean" (Deck 11) wraps around The Mediterranean and runs from the inside to the outside.
-It serves Mediterranean specialities, the usual drinks and frozen cocktails.
+It serves Mediterranean specialties, the usual drinks, and frozen cocktails.

 - Indigo Bar (Deck 12) features fleet's longest bar.
 Cocktail-making sessions and flare demonstrations take place here.

 - "19th Hole" is a clubhouse bar with golf buggy-seating and two golf simulators.
 Here are served craft beers and golf-themed cocktails.

 - The sophisticated "Flutes" (bubbles bar) caters for Champagne and Prosecco wine lovers and is the best bar for pre- and post dinner cocktails.

 - "Broadway Show Lounge" is on two decks (6 and 7) and has a capacity of 1,000 people.
 It offers waiter service and brand-new shows.